JianhuaHuang/streamlineR/README.md

 #### Stepwise Variable Selection

 Then, we can select the significant variables with the `stepAIC` function from the `MASS` package.
-It is worth to mention that there is no argument that controls the p-to-enter directly in the function, since the variable seletion is based on AIC.
+It is worth to mention that there is no argument that controls the p-to-enter directly in the function, since the variable selection is based on AIC.
 Instead, we can adjust the *k* value to control the threshold for a variable to enter into the model.
 For discussion about the usage of *k* argument, please refer to this [thread](http://stats.stackexchange.com/questions/97257/stepwise-regression-in-r-critical-p-value)

 ``` r
 lg.aic <- stepAIC(lg, k =  qchisq(0.05, 1, lower.tail=F))   # p to enter: 0.05